-Lead Hollow Point (LHP) Bullets Explained
+Lead Hollow Point Ammo: LHP Bullets Explained

 When it comes to stopping power, not much beats a hollow point.
-Lead hollow points are the most common and widely used bullet of this type and they have been for over 100-years.
-These bullets were created to cause maximum damage and wound creation while maintaining the same accuracy as round nose bullets.
+Lead hollow points are the most common and widely used bullet of this type, and they have been for over 100 years.
+These bullets were created to cause maximum damage and wound creation, while maintaining the same accuracy as round nose bullets.
 Over the years, bullet technology has improved dramatically and you can now get hollow points in a wide array of styles and materials.

 Lead hollow point bullets can be found in most every ammo store and are one of the best selling ammo types for several reasons.
-They are great bullets for home defense, hunting, target shooting and everyday plinking and they come in almost every caliber in production for pistols and rifles.
+They are great bullets for home defense, hunting, target shooting and everyday plinking, and they come in almost every caliber in production for pistols and rifles.